 Configure Binding Database

 DHCP Snooping > Binding Database

-The Binding Database displays learned and statically assigned MAC Address and IP Address information for each host on the local area network.
+The Binding Database displays learned and statically assigned MAC network.
 Dynamically assigned IP addresses from the DHCP server will automatically populate the table on the Binding Database page as they are assigned by the server.
-Statically assigned IP addresses are entered manually by entering the host's address information and clicking on the Add button.